acozark/Recipes/Soups/Avgolemono Soup.md

 #### 2. Eggs, Chicken, Lemon Juice
 - Crack eggs and whisk in a mixing bowl.
-- Ladle 1 cup of broth into eggs then une an immersion blender to combine.
+- Ladle 1 cup of broth into eggs then use an immersion blender to combine.
 - Add hot broth and egg combination back to the soup.
 - Add diced chicken and lemon juice, and white/black pepper.
 - Stir to incorporate, heat through.